Focus on the Family

 Homeschool curriculum options for the Christian family that are free or low cost.

-One of the biggest challenges for homeschooling is determining the most impactful curriculum and then getting it at the best cost to help educate your family.
+One of the biggest challenges for homeschooling is determining the most impactful curriculum and then getting it at an affordable price.
 I know I struggled to find the best options for our family.
 And cost considerations required ingenuity.
-Yet, sometimes I’d find just the right option that served our family well.
-With that in mind, Focus on the Family would like to share some creative options for homeschool curriculum that could be a perfect find for your family.

 Great Homeschool Convention